When you borrow any sum of money from a bank or lender, the APR means the actual rate of interest you will pay on your loan.

 With exact APR, you usually know the full sum of APR you’ll pay from the moment you see it advertised.
 In some cases, this could mean you’ll be paying more than the advertised rates on other loan products.
-On the other hand, because of how exact APR works, you’ll have a better idea of how repayments look in the long term.
+On the other hand, because of what exact APR means, you’ll have a better idea of how repayments look in the long term.

 What is a good APR for a loan?

-It is worth scouring the market to find a loan with a lower APR, as it can help make your repayments more manageable.
-Ideally, you want your money to go towards paying off the loan, rather than being spent on interest.
+It's worth scouring the market to find a loan with a lower APR, as it can help make your repayments more manageable.
+Ideally, you want your money to go towards paying off the loan, rather than it being spent on interest.

 At Norton Finance, we can guide you towards financial products that meet your needs and help you make that final decision in choosing a loan that works best for you.